The plugin allows you to enable validation in JS for the fields provided in the checkout form.

 At the bottom of this panel you will find two checkboxes:

-- “Clear Row” – In order for the fields to work correctly, each time a field is entered as First (in Position) and followed by a Last field, this second field needs to have the Clear Row option checked.
+- “Clear Row” – For the fields to work correctly, each time a field is entered as First (in Position) and followed by the Last field, this second field needs to have the Clear Row option checked.

 The newly created form will have the same features as the editing form, with a few extra fields:

-- “Type” – Allows you to chose the type of the field you are going to create, including text, password, multiple selection, date, time, title.
+- “Type” – Allows you to choose the type of the field you are going to create: text, number, password, phone, textarea, radio button, checkbox, select (dropdown), multi-select, date, time and heading.

 - “Display in emails” – Chose whether or not you wish yo display the field you are creating in the order email as well.